The Importance of Investor Relations in an Organization

 • They promote closing or non-aggressive sales.

-• They present to the board and company management the feedback they receive from the investors.
+• They inform the board and company management about the feedback from the investors.

-• They build receptive capital markets for future financing at favorable terms.
+• They build receptive capital markets for future financing.

 Investor Relations Firms: The Department